hkwu/ghastly/docs/guide.md

 }
 ```

-When using `dispatch()` on `CustomResponse` objects, the returned promise resolves to the return value of the executor.
+When using `dispatch()` on `Response` objects, the returned promise resolves to the return value of the executor.

 ```js
 async function handler({ dispatch }) {